italoosorio/SilkBuilder-Doc/how_to/content_template.md

 # Content Template

-Some Silk Tags use thier content to define temples to show the data combine with HTML.
-Thes tag are:
+Some Silk Tags use their HTML content to define temples to show the data combined with HTML.
+The tag are:

-* silk:Column's content
+- silk:Column's content
-* silk:Tile's content
+- silk:Tile's content
-* silk:Input using the template property
+- silk:Input using the template property

-This method allow for the creation of elaborated HTML structures.
+This method allows for the creation of elaborated HTML structures.

 ## Data Binding

 Data binding is the process that establishes a connection between the app UI and the data it displays.
-In SilkBuilder the data is provided by the *DataProvider* object.
+SilkBuilder provides data values to the components by data-biding to the DataProvider object.

-The data biding is done in the template using curly brackets "{}", or double curly brakets "{{}}", containing the name of the property to be displayed.
+The data-biding with the HTML content is done in the template using curly brackets "{ }" or double curly brackets "{{ }}," containing the name of the property to be displayed.

-A simple data binding sample could be of a *silkColumn* set to display in a cell the *firstName* property of the selected record in the *DataProvider*:
+A simple data binding sample could be by using a silk:Column to display a cell containing the firstName property of the selected record in the DataProvider.

 ```xml
 <silk:Column>{firstName}</silk:Column>